Hugh Grosvenor, 1st Duke of Westminster: Personal life

 In 1880, Constance died from Bright's disease (nephritis).
 Two years later, in June 1882, Grosvenor married Katherine Cavendish, third daughter of the 2nd Baron Chesham and Henrietta Frances Lascelles.
-She was then aged 24; she was younger than the duke's eldest son and two of his daughters.
+She was then aged 24, younger than the duke's eldest son and two of his daughters.
 They had four children, two sons and two daughters.
 The succession to the dukedom (and estates) was destined to devolve upon the sons born of this second marriage, because although the first marriage had produced five sons who grew to adulthood, none of them produced heirs.